 Why is the Barrel Shedding Particles of Black Rubber?
 This is normal and will decrease with time.
 As the tumbler barrel rolls on the shafts, it sometimes rubs the barrel guides.
 This can wear a small amount of rubber from the edge of the barrel.
 This will eventually decline to a negligible amount.

 Why is the Barrel Lid Getting Thin?
 As the tumbler barrel turns, the rocks and grit are continuously rubbing against the inside of the lid.
 Over time this will wear the lid thinner, and eventually a hole will develop in the center of the lid.
 You don't want this to happen when the barrel is on the tumbler and full of water, grit and rocks.
 So, each time you open the tumbler or load the barrel, you should press on the center of the lid to see if it is flexible.
 That signals that it is getting thin.
 If you can detect that the center of the lid is getting thin, replace the lid before you load the tumbler.
 If the lid wears through while the tumbler is running, the muddy water from the barrel can leak out and make a mess.
 Lids usually last through many batches of rocks.

 A Rock Tumbler Story:

-it, it still works great, and it has run through hundreds of grinding and polishing steps.
-We oiled it regularly, replaced a few belts (a very easy job) and replaced the barrels twice.
-The service that we received from that tumbler convinced me that it was a durable machine that was made to last a long time.
+We keep it clean and oil it regularly.
+In fifty years it has needed a few new belts, a few new lids, two sets of barrels, and two new motors.
+The service that we have received from that tumbler convinced me that it has been a durable machine that was made to last a long time.